 Gratitude is important.

-The first thing you’re going to do today, right after you watch this video, is you’re going to send a text message out to your top 25 clients.
+The first thing you’re going to do today, right after you read this, is you’re going to send a text message out to your top 25 clients.

 You’re going to send a text message out that says, “Hey, thank you so much for being a hard-working client.
 I really appreciate it when you come in here.
 You work out so hard.
 You bring the energy, because you’re a big motivation and inspiration to everybody who works out here.”